igsegg/CryoHackathon2023/README.md

 Johannes obtained a PhD in Glaciology from ETH Zürich for combining mass balance ensemble modeling, remote sensing, and data assimilation in a novel way.
 He is passionate about streaming information from different sources to obtain optimum estimates of cryosphere quantities.
 He is the developer of [glaciersat](https://github.com/jlandmann/glaciersat), a tool for (operational) remote sensing analysis of glaciers, and sharpens his scientific development skills now at [MeteoSwiss](https://www.meteoschweiz.admin.ch/home.html?tab=overview).

 ## Clara Burgard [@ClimateClara](https://github.com/ClimateClara)
+Clara is a postdoc at the Institut des Géosciences de l'Environnement of the University of Grenoble Alpes.
+She is interested in modelling the climate in polar regions, especially the interactions between ocean and ice.
+Her favourite cryospheric elements are therefore sea ice and ice shelves.
+She is used to handling large datasets from climate models, using [cdo](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo#Documentation) and [xarray](https://xarray.pydata.org), and has also worked with satellite datasets and reanalyses.
+In her PhD and her postdoc, she has built two python packages: a tool to convert sea-ice simulations to brightness temperatures ([ARC3O](https://github.com/ClimateClara/arc3o)) and a collection of the most commonly used basal melt parameterisations for Antarctic ice shelves ([multimelt](https://github.com/ClimateClara/multimelt)).

 ## Amaury Dehecq [@adehecq](https://github.com/adehecq)
 Description, skills and area of expertise